-The signal flow graph of the operation steps is shown in Fig. 32 and summarized as follows.
+The signal flow graph of the operation steps is shown in Fig. 25 and summarized as follows.
 The operation steps are summarized as follows.
 The first step of test is initial levelling of the balance lever arm, which is achieved by adjusting the current through the coil of force actuator.
 Since the lever arm weight at the stylus probe (contact with the sample) side is heavier than the other side (contact with actuator) intentionally, thus the force actuator should push down to make the balance lever arm even.
 The contact point of the lever arm on the load cell is installed right at the calibrated-levelling height.
 This adjustment process stops when the value of load cell output increases from 0 mg to 100 mg.
-This value for the weight discrimination can be lowered if the circuit routing condition is better, thus the noise amplitude at the load cell output can be reduced resolution is 34 nm in either axis) to make the first sampled point just right under the tip of the stylus probe, then raising the piezo-stage upward until the sampled point touching with the probe.
+This value for the weight discrimination can be lowered if the circuit routing condition is better, thus the noise amplitude at the load cell output can be reduced.

+The next step is to load the sample on the holder which is fixed on the piezo-stage as well as XYZstages, and then setting the XY-stages (the resolution is 34 nm in either axis) to make the first sampled point just right under the tip of the stylus probe, then raising the piezo-stage upward until the sampled point touching with the probe.
 The value of the probe contact force on the sample can be obtained by the load cell.
 In order to make sure that the probe contacts with the sample while not destroy it; the maximum contact force is limited to 100 mg.
-This adjustment process stops when the value of load cell output increases from 0 mg to 100 mg as shown in Fig.33, i.e., if the magnitude of contact force is smaller than 100 mg, then moving the piezo-stage upward by one step (the resolution is 10 nm), otherwise, stop.
-Then by scanning the XYstages in either x- or y-axis, and finally, the surface profile of the sample can be obtained as shown in Figs.34 (a) and (b) for side view and top view, respectively.
-For comparison purpose a commercial profiler (ET-4000) was also applied, the surface profile of which was shown in Fig.35.
+This adjustment process stops when the value of load cell output increases from 0 mg to 100 mg as shown in Fig. 26, i.e., if the magnitude of contact force is smaller than 100 mg, then moving the piezo-stage upward by one step (the resolution is 10 nm), otherwise, stop.
+Then by scanning the XYstages in either x- or y-axis, and finally, the surface profile of the sample can be obtained as shown in Figs. 27 (a) and (b) for side view and top view, respectively.
+For comparison purpose a commercial profiler (ET-4000) was also applied, the surface profile of which was shown in Fig. 28.
 Thus one can see that the performance of the proposed system was very good.